beneyes/Relay-Synth/README.md

 # Relay Synth
-Pure Data Patch to sequence two relays as instruments using MIDI
+Pure Data Patch to sequence two relays as instruments using MIDI - works well with 16 step MIDI sequencers

+Instructions for Use

 Install PD Extended - although discontinued the patch uses many objects including Gate and Counter -

 Requires Arduino (Pduino object here https://puredata.info/downloads/pduino/releases/0.5

-Instructions for Use

 Connect two relays directly to the PWM outputs of the arduino 0 and 1 Use a common ground